volumetrader/VideoFromImage/README.md

 Our data consists of images scraped of various vides from Gordon Ramsay TV shows and the service is accessible [here.](https://huggingface.co/spaces/eybro/image_video_timestamp)

 This project was done as the final project of the course **ID2223 - Scalable Machine Learning & Deep learning** at KTH.

+The dataset containing the scraped images can be found [here.](https://huggingface.co/datasets/eybro/images)

 # Overview

 The system can be splitted into two parts: